 The imaging is very good.
 The weighted group delay is 0.11 which great.
 The group delay graph also shows that the entire response is below our audibility threshold.
 This is not the case with some other Bluetooth headphones such as the MDR-1000X.
 Additionally, the L/R drivers of our test unit were pretty well-matched.
 This ensures an even and coherent stereo image, which is important for localizing instruments and objects (such as voices, instruments, and footsteps) in music and video games.

 The Bose QuietComfort 35 is one of our best-performing over-ear headphones.
 They achieve more than 15dB of isolation in the bass range, which is important for cancelling out the rumble of airplane and bus engines.
 In the mid-range they isolate by more than 22dB, which is important for cutting out human speech.
 In the treble range, which is occupied by sharp S and T sounds, they achieve about 35dB of isolation which is good.
-Overall their ANC performance is nearly identical to that of QuietComfort 35 II, and the difference in the bass range is due to our updated test tone.
+Unfortunately, their noise cancellation does have a bit of a suction effect which some may not like.
+This seems to have been fixed with the new Bose 700 Headphones.

 The Bose QuietComfort 35 have an average leakage performance.
 Although these headphones perform slightly better than the QuietComfort 25 in the leakage test, they still leak a good amount.
 The majority of the leakage is between 300Hz and 3KHz, which is relatively a broad range.
 The level of the leakage is also relatively loud.
 Overall, the leakage will be audible to people around you at high volumes and in moderately quiet environments, such as a quiet office.